Aez35/miRScore/README.md

 * `result` - Pass/Fail result of miRScore for miRNA.
 * `flags` - Criteria that was not met by the miRNA duplex according to Axtell and Meyers (2018).
 * `mismatch` - Number of mismatches in miRNA duplex.
-* `mReads` - Sum of reads in all libraries that mapped to miRNA locus +/- 1 position.
+* `mReads` - Sum of reads in libraries that mapped to miRNA locus +/- 1 position.
+If a miRNA passes, mReads will report miR read counts for only the libraries the miRNA passed in.
+If the miRNA failed, mReads will report the summed miR reads across all submitted libraries.
 * `msReads` - Sum of reads in all libraries that mapped to miRStar locus +/- 1 position.
+If a miRNA passes, msReads will report miR* read counts for only the libraries the miRNA passed in.
+If the miRNA failed, msReads will report the summed miR* reads across all submitted libraries.
 * `totReads` - Total reads mapped to hairpin precursor across all libraries.
+If a miRNA passes, totReads will report total read counts for only the libraries the miRNA passed in.
+If the miRNA failed, totReads will report the summed total reads across all submitted libraries.
-* `numLibraries` - Number of libraries that reads were detected in for that miRNA locus.
+* `numLibraries` - Number of libraries that reads were report from for mReads, msReads, and totReads.
 * `precisionScore` - Measure of read precision at miRNA locus.
-Found by totaling the number of reads for miR and miRStar, then dividing by the sum of all reads mapped to the hairpin precursor.  *(mReads + msReads) / totReads*
+Found by totaling the number of reads for miR and miR*, then dividing by the sum of all reads mapped to the hairpin precursor.  *(mReads + msReads) / totReads*

 In addition to criteria outlined in Axtell and Meyers (2018), miRScore uses a read floor of 10 reads within a single library when evaluation all miRNAs, but no longer requires replication.
 This means that at least 10 combined miR/miR* reads must be detected in a single library in order for a miRNA to 'Pass'.
-At least one miR and miR* must still be detected within those reads.
+At least one miR and miR* must still be detected within a library.
+For example, 9 miR reads and 2 miR* reads in a library will meet this criteria, while 10 miR reads and 0 miR* reads will not.

 ### RNAplots